 Arkose brewery, named after Arkose Ridge and Arkose Peak, is located in Palmer near the Chugach and Talkeetna mountain ranges.
-They offer year-round favorites like the Bitter Earth ESB, the Steed IPA and the High Ridge Double Red, inspired by the nature and music of the Last Frontier.
+They offer year-round favorites like the Bitter Earth ESB, the Steed IPA and the High Ridge Double Red, inspired by the nature and music of Alaska.
 There’s a free brewery tour every Tuesday at 6 p.m., a great excuse to make the trip.

 Taste: The Palmer Extra Pale Ale, a refreshing citrus ale with notes of grapefruit, melon, lime, gooseberry, passion fruit and lychee.

 This neighborhood brewery in Eagle River is coming up on its one-year anniversary this September launched by three friends who share a passion for homebrew, hockey and creativity.
 Stop in and grab a “crowler” of beer, a 32-ounce growler-can hybrid, perfect for a hike or picnic.

 Taste: El Guapo, a “hot” blonde ale brewed with jalapeño, Anaheim and chili peppers.

 Named for Captain James Cook’s HMS Resolution, this Anchorage brewery located in the Mountain View neighborhood is already a new local favorite.
 Its small size doesn’t stop it from constantly coming up with innovative brews and hosting live music events in its taproom.

 Taste: The Black Cup Breakfast Stout, a coffee stout made with local Black Cup coffee and vanilla beans.